Life on Tyndale Campus

 Weekly Chapel Services

 Be refreshed spiritually as well as academically.
-Join the whole Tyndale community on Tuesdays (and Thursdays) at 11:15 a.m. for our weekly chapel services.
+Join the whole Tyndale community on Wednesdays (switched from the usual Tuesdays for the Spring Summer semester) at 11:15 a.m. for our weekly chapel services.
 Rich music and a variety of speakers enhance this time of worship, inspiration and challenge.